IMPORT/EXPORT LICENSE (IEC CERTIFICATE)

 Everyone wants to grow their firm outside of the home market in the current era of fierce competition.
 However, not everyone is cut out for conducting business on a worldwide scale.
 Before expanding internationally, you must adhere to a number of rules and regulations and get several registrations and permits.
 An IEC (Import Export Code) licence is one of the requirements when thinking about importing or exporting from India.
 The Importer-Exporter Code is another name for it.
 An IEC is required for anyone wishing to launch an import/export company in the nation (Import Export Code).
 Its DGFT is responsible for issuing it (Director General of Foreign Trade).
 The 10-digit IEC code is a permanent identification number.
 In general, without the Import Export Code, importers cannot import goods, and exporters cannot use the DGFT for the export scheme, etc., without the IEC.

-- IEC can assist you in expanding your business by bringing your services or Product to a global market.
+- IEC can assist you in expanding your business by bringing your services or products to a global market.

-- The DGFT, Export Promotion Council, Customs, and other agencies could offer the companies a number of advantages for their imports and exports based on their IEC registration.
+- DGFT, Export Promotion Council, Customs, and other agencies may offer various incentives on the basis of IEC registration.

-- IEC code is perpetual and does not require renewal for the duration of an entity.
-An entity could use it after getting it for all export and import transactions.
+- IEC code is perpetual and does not require renewal — it remains valid for the lifetime of the entity.

 For business and commercial import and export purposes, obtaining an IEC registration is essential.
-IEC is not required to import or export products for its own use.
-The following list includes the applications for IEC.
+IEC is not required to import or export products for personal use.
+Below are the key scenarios where IEC is required:

 - When an importer has to clear his shipments via customs, the customs officials demand it.

-- The bank needs it when an importer sends money abroad through them.
+- When an importer sends money abroad through a bank, the bank requires the IEC.

-- When an exporter receives foreign currency payments directly into his bank account, the bank requires it.
+- When an exporter receives foreign currency payments directly into his bank account, the bank requires the IEC.

 The most recent government directive states that IEC is not necessary for all GST-registered traders.
 For import and export reasons, the trader’s PAN will always be considered as a new IEC code under such circumstances.
 When products are imported or exported solely for personal use and not for business purposes, an Import Export Code (IEC) is not necessary.
 Departments and Ministries of the Government of India, as well as Notified Charitable Institutions, may import and export without a code.